 The Benefits and Perils of a Long Culturing Time for Yogurt

-But not all yogurts are made alike.
 Cultured foods are living foods and as such are rarely the same from one batch to the next.
-Time, temperature, and microorganisms all play a part in determining what this particular batch of yogurt will be like.
+Culturing time, temperature, and microorganisms all play a part in determining what a particular batch of yogurt will be like.

 What Makes Long-cultured Yogurt Different

-As soon as you combine the warmed milk with your yogurt starter an organic process begins.
-The culture begins to feast on the lactose in the milk and produces organic acids, namely lactic acid, and the culture proliferates and spreads throughout the milk.
+Required culturing time varies between starter cultures.
+As the warmed milk is combined with the yogurt starter, the bacteria begin to feast on the lactose in the milk and produce lactic acid, and the culture proliferates and spreads throughout the milk.

 The longer the culturing process goes on, the longer the culture has time to multiply, thereby increasing the amount of bacteria and acids in the yogurt while decreasing the lactose content of the milk.